 I can't believe I waited so long to finally try my hand at making Jam, but now that I know how easy it is, I'll definitely be making it again.
 Honestly, start to finish took less than an hour.
-Also, I was surprised how well it turned out considering the fact that I broke a couple of official jam making "rules".
+Also, I was surprised how well it turned out considering the fact that I broke two official jam making "rules".

-Well, I didn't have any fresh strawberries, but I had a lot of frozen ones so I thought what the heck.
+Well, I didn't have any fresh strawberries, but I had a lot of frozen strawberries so I thought what the heck.
 I'm happy to report the frozen berries worked perfectly fine.

-The second rule (and I quote exactly as printed in the directions) - "DO NOT PUREE...
+And the second rule I broke: (and I quote exactly as printed in the directions) - "DO NOT PUREE...
 Jam should have bits of fruit".

 Hmmm... that suspiciously sounded like the preference of the direction's author to me.
 Why not puree the fruit?
 What if I don't like chunks of fruit in my jam???
 As it turns out, I really DON'T like chunks of fruit in my jam, so I threw caution to the wind and pureed my thawed berries in a blender.
 Again, I'm happy to report the pureed berries worked perfectly fine!

 But hey, if you're the kind of person who prefers chunks of fruit, by all means, smash your berries by hand.
 Okay, now that we have all that sorted out, let's continue.

 Be sure you have all your sterilized canning jars, screw bands, tools, etc ready to go.
 The dishwasher works great for most of the items...

 But the flat lids were too small for my dishwasher rack, so I boiled them on the stove top.
 Keep the lids in the hot water until you're ready to use them.